AMERICAN ACADEMY OF RELIGION WESTERN REGION (AAR/WR)

-The Ecology & Religion unit also welcomes submissions that address any number of broader issues and themes relating to religion and the environment.
-Please submit a participant form and 250-word proposal by Friday, Oct.
-15, 2021 to section co-chairs Matthew Hartman (firstname.lastname@example.org) and Charles Forbes (email@example.com).
-Please note: participants of the AARWR must be AAR members.
+The Ecology and Religion Unit also welcomes proposals that explore situations that have more complex legal ramifications, such as with designations like environmental personhood.
+Submissions that address any number of broader issues and themes relating to religion and the environment will also be considered.
+Please submit a participant form and 250-word proposal by November 15, 2022. to section unit chair

 CFP: ETHICS UNIT